 The slim contrivance of the story here may well have made for a routine video filler but under Rachel Talalay’s hand the killings become set-pieces of the laughably absurd.
 Like the scene where the guy is cooked alive in his own kitchen by an overheated microwave – his skin gruesomely puffing up while on the bench bananas and grapes wither and rot in seconds and popcorn spontaneously pops.
 And then there are the scenes of the guy being blow-torched by a hand-dryer; the girl who gets electrocuted by a combination of a fused plug and a overflowing dishwasher; the ludicrous funeral sequence where a crematorium furnace fires a coffin back out and a charred corpse goes flying into the audience of mourners; and Will Horneff’s race to escape death by automated swimming pool cover.

-Rachel Talalay next went onto direct the unexpectedly likable Tank Girl (1995) but has since faded from cinema screens.
+Rachel Talalay next went onto direct the unexpectedly likable Tank Girl (1995) but has since faded from cinema screens, taking 25 years before made another theatrical film with A Babysitter’s Guide to Monster Hunting (2020).
 She has worked mostly in television and did return to the genre twice as producer of The Borrowers (1997) and as director of the BBC adaptation of The Wind in the Willows (2006).